lvgl/lvgl/tests/micropython/README.md

 As the name suggests, when executed, it checks all the test-cases in 'test_cases' folder, returns error code if any test-case fails, 0 if all are OK.

 -run_testcase.py:
-Tests a particular test-case script given as argument (called by the main script mentioned above, runs alone too), returns error code if the given test-case fails, 0 if it's OK
+Tests a particular test-case script given as argument, (called by the main script mentioned above, runs alone too), returns error code if the given test-case fails, 0 if it's OK

 -test_constants.py:
 A file with common constants (e.g. errorcodes) and settings: